 Car Accident FAQs

 Dealing with insurance companies can be incredibly time consuming and confusing, especially after a bad car accident.
-Our attorneys have extensive experience dealing with insurance companies and can protect your rights!
-If you have been in an accident, there are several important pieces of information that you need to gather immediately from the other party involved.
+If you’ve been in an accident, there are several important pieces of information that you need to gather immediately from the other party involved.

 How long do I have to file an injury lawsuit?